 The Oberzell Franciscan Sisters reside and carry out their work, among other places, in a beautiful former Premonstratensian monastery situated by the Main River in Würzburg.
 Anticipating the future of their properties, lands, and facilities, the Franciscan Sisters commenced their deliberations in due time.
 Ulrike Rose led the Commission for Properties, Lands, and Facilities from 2020 to 2022, collaborating with the sisters and additional experts to devise proposals for future sustainable usage.
 She continued to contribute until 2024 as part of the Congregation's Transformation Council, actively participating in the realization of these initiatives.

-The Liebling Haus, located in the heart of Tel Aviv, is a German-Israeli project between the city of Tel Aviv and the Federal Republic of Germany.
-This former residential building opened its doors in the Bauhaus Centennial Year of 2019 as a monument, exhibition, and architecture center.
+The Liebling Haus, located in the heart of Tel Aviv, is a German-Israeli project initiated by the City of Tel Aviv and the Federal Republic of Germany.
+Originally a residential building, it opened in 2019, the Bauhaus centenary year, as Israel’s first center for heritage, exhibitions, and architecture.

 Ulrike Rose has been engaged in architectural culture since the early 2000s.
 As Managing Director of the Förderverein Deutsches Architektur Zentrums from 2001 to 2005, she coordinated the establishment of the Bundesstiftung Baukultur, followed by five years steering the Landesinitiative Landesinitiative StadtBauKultur NRW.
 From 2011 to 2013, she served as the artistic and managing director of the Stiftung Insel Hombroich, further developing the former rocket station into an architectural landmark and artist hub.